OpenMDAO/POEMs/POEM_093.md

 Derivatives of CL_diff w.r.t. twist_cp = [[-2.17863550e-05 -3.79972743e-05 -4.59107509e-05 -4.77229851e-05]]
 ```
 We can observe that there were 5 aerostructural adjoint solves: 2 for objective, 1 for the first CL constraint, and 2 for the second CL constraint.
-However, there are duplicated adjoint solve for `dCL0/dx` because `CL0` is used for both the first and second CL constraints.
+However, there are duplicated adjoint solves for `dCL0/dx` because `CL0` is used for both the first and second CL constraints.

 This duplicated adjoint solves can be avoided using the solution caching.
 Using [the prototype solver](POEM_093/petsc_ksp_custom.py), we get the following solver outputs: